 “Savannah, what made you think you could wear that?
 We’re not trying to be a whore, this is a hospital benefit,” he said as he pushed her back against the kitchen counter.

-“But, I thought…” she started gasping as he ripped the black dress off of her.
+“But, I thought…” she gasped as he ripped the black dress off of her.

 “That’s your problem, you think,” he growled out as he slapped her then pulled her to him.

 Savannah didn’t say anything, ticked off in her mind the three other dresses he liked at he took her there in the kitchen.
 This would put him in a better mood for the evening she told herself.
 She left him as he righted his tuxedo and picked the pale blue dress, he always smiled at that one.
 His nod made her relax in his presence as he said, “The car is waiting.”

 She wore the clothes he picked out, ate what he ordered at restaurants.
 He even setup the antique shop for her because he thought it was a good fit and it gave her something to do.

 Savannah was the perfect fit for him.
 In return for him providing a good life for her, she kept him happy.
 How could she just walk away from all of that?
 Savannah was the perfect fiancé' for him, everything between them seemed to fit together especially after he proposed.
 She never argued with him, she never questioned him.
 Sure he lost his temper with her here and there but it usually was her fault, she just needed to communicate better with him and they wouldn’t have their fights.
 He knew what was best for them.

 Shane made it a point that their wolves didn’t connect.
 If he gave her the freedom to explore hers he would lose part of his control.
 And he liked the tall, lithe, black kinky haired woman who stood at his side and made him look good.
 He ran at night while she waited at the condo.
 He didn’t connect with a tribe because they would lend her strength.
 He liked having her all to himself.